 For antibiotic therapy, the chosen agent must provide coverage against both Staphylococcus aureus and Streptococcus pyogenes.
 The prevalence of methicillin-resistant S aureus (MRSA) and macrolide-resistant Streptococcus has changed empiric treatment options for impetigo.
 MRSA was responsible for 78% of all community staphylococcal-related skin and soft tissue skin infections in a multicenter US study.

-As community-acquired MRSA (CA-MRSA) infection most commonly manifests as folliculitis or abscess, rather than impetigo, beta-lactam drugs remain an appropriate initial empiric choice.
+As community-acquired MRSA (CA-MRSA) infection most commonly manifests as folliculitis or abscess as it possesses the Panton-Valentine Leukocidin gene rather than the exfoliative toxin gene.
+CA-MRSA is thus less likely to cause exfoliative infections such as impetigo and more likely to cause suppurative infections such as abscesses.
+Therefore, beta-lactam drugs remain an appropriate initial empiric choice for systemic antibiotics for the treatment of impetigo.
 However, the continued increased presence of CA-MRSA may limit the utility of these agents.
-In this situation, clindamycin or doxycycline in children older than 8 years can be used if the isolate is susceptible.
-Trimethoprim-sulfamethoxazole can be used in situations in which group A streptococci are unlikely.
+In this situation, bactrim, clindamycin or doxycycline in children older than 8 years can be used if the isolate is susceptible.

 In patients with bullous impetigo who present to the emergency department with large areas of involvement resulting in denuded skin from ruptured bullae, management also includes intravenous fluid resuscitation.
 Fluid is given at a volume and rate similar to standard volume replacement for burns.